Icon Search Base

 1990s

 The organisation begins providing home-based care and services for clients.
-Government funding is introduced for some homecare services.
+Government funding is introduced for some home care services.

 Rivendell House Day Care Centre opens in 1999.